News Alerts From Indian Country - Your Country

 The Department of Education also provides federal funding for public schools and the ability to enforce civil rights protections for all students in education, protecting against discrimination based on characteristics like disabilities, religion, race, and sex.

-Like with the other executive orders and acts of this administration, Native students will experience tremendous hardships, and will be uniquely impacted by this action.
+Like with the other executive orders and acts of this administration, Native students would experience tremendous hardships, and be uniquely impacted by this action.

 As we previously shared here, the relationship between the federal government and Indian Tribes is grounded in treaty rights, many of which were codified before the United States was even formed, and they continue to this day.